shoestringlab/gadget-ui/README.md

 args.config.emitEvents : boolean, whether to trigger a custom event of type "gadget-ui-input-change", which you can listen for to capture changes in input values, optional, default = true.

+args.config.itemRenderer : custom function that renders elements for the selected items, optional.

-args.config.labelRenderer : custom function that renders elements for the menu of items and for selected items, optional.
+args.config.menuItemRenderer : custom function that renders elements for the menu of items, optional.

 args.config.model : model for data binding.